 - What Is Chime Bank?

 - Who Is Chime For, and Is It Right For You?

 What Is Chime Bank?

-Chime Bank is an online bank that offers basic banking services to its customers.
+Chime is an online financial technology company that offers basic financial technology services to its customers.
 The company contracts with The Bancorp Bank, which handles banking services for hundreds of other private label banking services.
 This lets Chime focus on keeping fees low, and the user experiences great.